Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: Abstract

 \section{Abstract}

-We consider the oracle complexity of constrained convex optimization given access to a Linear Minimization Oracle (LMO) for the constraint set and a gradient oracle for the $L$-smooth, strongly convex objective.
+We consider the oracle complexity of constrained convex optimization given access to a Linear Minimization Oracle (LMO) for the constraint set and a gradient oracle for the $L$-smooth, $L$-strongly convex objective.
 This model includes Frank-Wolfe methods and their many variants.
-Over the problem class of strongly convex constraint sets $S$, our main result proves that no such deterministic method can guarantee a final objective gap less than $\varepsilon$ in fewer than $\Omega(\sqrt{L\, \mathrm{diam}(S)^2/\varepsilon})$ iterations.
-Our lower bound matches, up to constants, the accelerated Frank-Wolfe theory of Garber and Hazan~\cite{garber2015faster}.
-Together, these establish this as the optimal complexity for deterministic LMO methods over strongly convex constraint sets.
+Over the problem class of $\alpha$-strongly convex constraint sets $S$, { we demonstrate that one can construct hard ``zero-chain'' instances in the classical style of Nemirovski and Yudin.
+From our new approach to adversarial oracle construction, we} prove that no such deterministic method can guarantee a final objective gap less than $\varepsilon$ in fewer than $\Omega(\sqrt{L\, \mathrm{diam}(S)^2/\varepsilon})$ iterations.
+Our lower bound { partly} matches the accelerated Frank-Wolfe theory of Garber and Hazan~\cite{garber2015faster} of $O(\sqrt{L(\mathrm{diam}(S)^2{+1/\alpha^2})/\varepsilon})$.
 Second, we consider optimization over $\beta$-smooth sets, finding that in the modestly smooth regime of $\beta=\Omega(1/\sqrt{\varepsilon})$, no complexity improvement for span-based LMO methods is possible against either compact convex sets or strongly convex sets.